-The International Organisation for Migration (IOM) has reported that 95,600 migrants and refugees have successfully entered Europe by the Mediterranean Sea that has been taking the lives of many others through November 20.
-Roughly, that is an eight per cent decrease from the 104,535 arriving during the same period in 2018.
+The migration agency of the United Nations, International Organisation for Migration (IOM) has reported that 107,546 migrants and refugees have bravely entered Europe by sea through December 18.
+Roughly, this is a five per cent decrease from the 112,836 who arrived during the same period last year.

-Deaths however, recorded on the three main dangerous sea routes through November 20 stand at 1,091 individuals, about 51 per cent of the 2,137 deaths confirmed during the same period in 2018.
+Deaths recorded on the three main Mediterranean Sea routes through December 18 stood at 1,246 individuals – or 56 per cent of the 2,219 deaths confirmed during the same period in 2018.

-IOM Rome’s Flavio Di Giacomo cited official Ministry of Interior figures of 10,030 migrants have arrived in Italy by sea this year through November 20, compared to 22,5412 at this same time in 2018.
-IOM Libya has reported that through November 15, 8.309 migrants have been intercepted at sea and returned to Libya in 2019.
+While IOM Rome’s Flavio Di Giacomo cited official Ministry of Interior figures of 11,155 migrants have arrived in Italy by sea this year through December 18, compared to 23,126 at this same time in 2018, IOM Libya has reported that through December 15, 8,613 migrants have been intercepted at sea and returned to Libya in 2019.

-IOM Greece further reported that from Friday, the Hellenic Coast Guard (HCG) reported at least 39 incidents requiring search and rescue operation off the islands of Lesvos, Samos, Kos, Chios, Samothrace and the port of Alexandroupoli.
-The HCG rescued a total of 1,374 migrants and transferred them to the respective ports during these dates.
+IOM Greece’s Eirnini Axarli reported that from Friday, December13 through last Thursday, the Hellenic Coast Guard (HCG) participated in at least 34 incidents requiring search and rescue operations off the islands of Lesvos, Samos, Chios, Kos, Samothrace and the port of Alexandroupoli.
+The HCG rescued a total of 1,173 migrants and transferred them to the respective ports.

-This year is the sixth year of IOM’s efforts to systematically record deaths on migration routes worldwide through its Missing Migrants Project.
-Since the beginning of 2014, the project has recorded the deaths of 34,028 people, including 2,866 in 2019.
+2019 is the sixth year of IOM’s efforts to systematically record deaths on migration routes worldwide through its Missing Migrants Project (MMP).
+Since the beginning of 2014, the project has recorded the deaths of over 34,000 people, including 3,170 in 2019.

 Due to the challenges of collecting information about these people and the contexts of their deaths, the true number of lives lost during migration is likely much higher.
 Missing Migrants Project records should only be viewed as indicative of the risks associated with migration, rather than representative of the true number of deaths across time or geography.

-Migrant deaths in the Americas continue during what may be the deadliest year MMP has recorded in the past six years.
-In total, at least 644 people have lost their lives in the Americas in 2019, compared with the 528 that were recorded through this point in 2018.
+Migrant deaths in the Americas continue during what may be the deadliest year MMP has recorded in the hemisphere over the past six years.
+Through mid-December at least 659 men, women and children have died crossing the Americas, which compares with 583 during the same period last year.

 Missing Migrants Project data are compiled by IOM staff based at its Global Migration Data Analysis Centre but come from a variety of sources, some of which are unofficial.
-To learn more about how data on migrants deaths and disappearances are collected, click here.
-The report Fatal Journey Volume 4, published 28 June, includes an overview of five years of Missing Migrants Project data (2014-2018) and an update on what is known about deaths during migration in 2019.
+The report Fatal Journeys Volume 4, published June 28, includes an overview of five years of Missing Migrants Project data (2014-2018) and an update on what is known about deaths during migration in 2019.